 Henri Lachmann began his career in 1963 as an auditor at Arthur Andersen.
 Seven years later, he joined French metal company Strafor-Facom and became the company's CEO in 1981.
-He has been a member of the Board at Schneider Electric since 1996 and became the company's CEO in 1999.
+He became a member of the Board at Schneider Electric in 1996 and the company's CEO in 1999.
 He also held the position of Chairman of the Supervisory Board from 2006.
+In addition, he has served as director and Vice-President of the Saint Joseph hospital/Marie Lannelongue hospital foundation.

-Mr. Lachmann graduated from HEC business school and is a qualified chartered accountant.
+Henri Lachmann graduated from HEC business school and is a qualified chartered accountant.